![]() |

 at the call will be set to 0.

-.
+c to 0.
 Make sure you test the potentially unused variables

 before you try to use them so that they do contain a value you can use.